AFOEK/WSGCC/ReadMe.md

    ```
     after `cmake` successfully generate `makefile`, go to build folder using this command `cd ../build && make all` or you can use `cd ../build && cmake --build`.
 After all completed the executable are in your working directory, for use the program just simply run `./WebScrapperGenshinCharacterCard`.
 2. Windows Build
 After installing all dependency you need to run this command `vcpkg integrate install` to order Visual Studio can compile it.
 It's more recommended to compile using Visual Studio 2022.
 You can build using `x64` architecture, unless you download `x86` using `vcpkg`.
 The executable is located on `..\x64\{Release or Debug}\WebScrapperGenshinCharacterCard.exe`.
+3. Docker Build
+There are 2 method for using Docker build:
+   - Using dockerfile
+     if you want to build your own image you can use available docker file just simply run:
+     ```
+      docker build -t totmalone/wsgcc:latest -f .\Dockerfile .
+     ```
+     After the image done building just simply run the image using:
+     ```
+     docker run -it --rm --name=wsgcc totmalone/wsgcc:latest ash
+     ```
+     If docker image successfully run, just simply run the application `./WebScrapperGenshinCharacterCard`.
+    - Using Docker hub
+    If you want use pre-build image you just simply run `docker pull totmalone/wsgcc`, after docker image successfully get pulled just simply run the image using:
+      ```
+      docker run -it --rm --name=wsgcc totmalone/wsgcc ash
+      ```
+      If docker image successfully run, just simply run the application `./WebScrapperGenshinCharacterCard`.

 ## Citation